 - Laxatives for Children: Are They Safe?

 - Is Metamucil Safe?
 The Truth Behind This ‘Doctor Recommended’ Product

 - Healthify Your Passover and Skip the Constipation

 2. Cut the caffeine.

-Luckily, ditching the morning java is a lot easier when you're swapping in a new delicious treat.
-Instead of swinging by Starbucks on the way to the office, try whipping up one of these delicious bevvies instead:
+Luckily, ditching the morning java is a lot easier when you’re swapping in a new delicious treat.
+Instead of swinging by the coffee shop on the way to the office, try whipping up one of these delicious bevvies instead: